benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

     train_dataset, test_dataset = temporal_signal_split(dataset, train_ratio=0.5)

 In the next steps we will define the **recurrent graph neural network** architecture used for solving the supervised task.
 The constructor defines a ``GConvGRU`` layer and a feedforward layer.
 It is **important to note again** that the non-linearity is not integrated into the recurrent graph convolutional operation.
-The convolutional model has a fixed number of filters (which can be parametrized) and considers 2nd order neighbourhoods.
+The convolutional model has a fixed number of filters (which can be parametrized) and considers 2nd order neighborhoods.

 .. code-block:: python